jgwill/coaiapy/__llms/llms-claude-sdk.gemini.md

 - **`llms-creative-orientation.txt`**: Deep dive into the principles of creative vs. reactive approaches.
 - **`llms-structural-thinking.gemini.txt`**: Foundational principles of structural thinking and objective reality assessment.
 - **`llms-narrative-remixing.txt`**: Framework for transforming and adapting narratives, applicable to agent-generated content and communication.
-- **`llms-rise-framework.txt`**: Comprehensive framework for creative-oriented reverse engineering, intent extraction, specification creation, and export optimization.
+- **`llms-rise-framework.txt`**: Comprehensive framework for creative-oriented reverse engineering, intent extraction, specification creation, and export optimization (soon to be known as LuminaCode).
+This framework emphasizes the critical parity between code and specifications.
 - **`llms-tryad-mia-miette-ripple-full.gemini.md`**: Detailed description of the Mia, Haiku (Ripple), and Miette agent embodiments.
 - **Claude Code SDK Documentation**:
     - `sdk-overview.md`